 As a beginner, I used to be really frustrated with such a narrow variety of foods.
 Since I got to know about keto tortillas, my food options on the keto diet have expanded manifolds!

 Sometimes we are just craving a piece of bread with our keto recipes and curries.
-This is where the magic of low carb tortillas come into action.
+This is where the magic of low-carb tortillas comes into action.

 Simply brush the tortillas with garlic butter and sprinkle some cilantro on top.
 Trust me when I say that it feels like you’re eating real carbs!